victorkeniti/-respire-/README.md

 # -respire-

 The breathability and filtration efficiency folders contain the 3D model used to execute the experiments for mask evaluation.
-For a more complementary material access XXXX.
+For more information access XXXX.